Portable Secure Devices

 Dr. Liljana Babinkostova is a Professor in the Mathematics department.

-Dr. Sin Ming Loo is a Professor in the Electrical and Computer Engineering department.
+Dr. Edoardo Serra is an Assistant Professor in the Computer Science department.

 Full semester course.
 Choose to enroll in 1 or 2 credits.

 For more information and to request a permission number to register, contact Marion Scheepers at email@example.com Phone: 208-426-1033 OR complete this interest form and someone will contact you.
 Check out this document for tips on contacting a professor about joining a team.

 To register: search by Subject: Vertically Integrated Projects, select section 021 of VIP 200, 400, or 500.
 Use permission number, here are instructions https://www.boisestate.edu/registrar-help/add-with-permission-number/